mindbender444/MacintoshPi/README.md

 #THIS IS A FORK.
 PLEASE USE UPSTREAM AS THIS IS BEING MODIFIED BY SOMEONE WHO HAS NO IDEA WHAT THEY ARE DOING!!
+Changes so far:
+  Instead of running as pi:pi user and group, run the scripts as the current user and group aka. $USER:$(id -gn $USER)

 # MacintoshPi